daskol/typst-templates/rlj/main.typ

 A number of width problems arise when LaTeX cannot properly hyphenate a line.
 Please give LaTeX hyphenation hints using the `\-` command.

-= Broader Impact Statement <sec:broaderImpact>
+#impact-statement[
   In this optional section, RLJ/RLC encourages authors to discuss possible repercussions of their work, notably any potential negative impact that a user of this research should be aware of.
+]

 // Appendices.

-#let appendix(body) = body
+//
+// There are two options for stylizing appendices: use `appendix` show rule or
+// pass appendix content to `appendix` keyword of `rlj` show rule.
 #show: appendix

 = The first appendix <sec:appendix1>